Good Bench Press for College Football Players

 Using bodyweight as a means to evaluate Bench Press numbers does have its flaws though.
 Shorter, more compact, players will tend to have a better Bench to Bodyweight ratio than taller, longer players.

-Heavier players (talking about linemen here) will also tend to have lower ratios than smaller skill and combo players.
+Heavier players (talking about offensive and defensive linemen here) will also tend to have lower ratios than smaller skill and combo players.

 For example, a 200-pound running back who can Bench Press 300 pounds (1 1/2 times bodyweight) is really good.
 However, a 300-pound offensive tackle who can Bench Press 450 pounds (also 1 1/2 times bodyweight) is extremely good.